cprom/brain-bright-ts/README.md

 🧮 Adaptive difficulty based on user progress

-## 🤝 Contributing
-Contributions are welcome!
-Whether it's adding features, fixing bugs, or improving the UI — feel free to submit a PR or open an issue.

-## 📄 License
-This project is open source and available under the MIT License.

 ## 👨‍👧 A Personal Note
-This app was built with love for my daughter and others like her who are just beginning their Practiceing journey.
+This app was built with love for my daughter and others like her who are just beginning their Learning journey.
 I hope it brings as much joy to you and your children as it did to us during development. 💖

 # React + TypeScript + Vite